fsu-sc/hm-10-3d-image-segmentation-megvaughn/report.md

 <img width="385" alt="training_actual_red" src="https://github.com/user-attachments/assets/5c296385-84a7-4d93-9976-71a863e0e5ea" />

+For the first example, red, the prection image is fuzzy, but some areas are brighter, meaning the model is more confident in it's segmentation in these regions.
+The actual image is completely black, indicating no segmentation.

 <img width="387" alt="training_pred_blue" src="https://github.com/user-attachments/assets/929c3f66-b7f4-4f82-8d99-db0bc994ad35" />

 <img width="380" alt="training_actual_blue" src="https://github.com/user-attachments/assets/74d832ce-2227-4b6c-acc8-9f08def68be5" />

+For the second example, blue, the prediction image is the model output before thresholding, where brighter regions indicate high predicted probability that a voxel belongs to the target class.
+There is a lot of noise in the prediction image, as well as some anatomical features.
+A binary segmentation mask is applied to the actual image, a small region in the bottom right corner is segmented.

 Memory Usage Statistics:

 <img width="368" alt="training_allocated" src="https://github.com/user-attachments/assets/69822ef3-ee9f-4748-9bd8-a45976347b17" />

+In the memory allocated graph, the GPU memory usage is low.

 <img width="355" alt="training_reserved" src="https://github.com/user-attachments/assets/746555fc-8613-44d2-82d7-68a8f8fd698f" />

+In the memory reserved graph, PyTorch reserves more memory than it uses to reduce GPU fragmentation and make future runs faster.

 Learning Rate Graph:

 <img width="359" alt="training_learning_rate" src="https://github.com/user-attachments/assets/0331a468-76b2-4fc0-b36d-a686f26938c1" />

+The learning rate was initally high, around epoch 17-18, the learning rate scheduler beings to work, likely after no validation improvement.
+The decrease in learning rate helps to stabilize training.

 #### Model Evaluation